jreans/topology-AI/README.md

 # Topology in AI
-Please contact me directly if you would like to see the datasets I created for this research.
+Please contact me directly if you have questions and/or are interested in the datasets I created for this research.